gatsbyjs/gatsby/docs/docs/ecommerce-tutorial/index.md

 That function can be set up a number of different ways.
 To set up that function from scratch, you could:

-- Write your own simple server and deploy it somewhere, making it accessible via an endpoint
+- Write your own simple server and deploy it somewhere, making it accessible via an endpoint.
-- Write and deploy a hosted serverless function through a service like AWS Lambda or Google Cloud
+- Write and deploy a hosted serverless function through a service like AWS Lambda or Google Cloud.

 # Setting up a Gatsby site